-In FY2020, we led the advanced precision cleaning and coating in the 3nm process technology in Taiwan and 8nm process technology in Singapore.
-We also led the most advanced precision cleaning and coating for the next generation memory wafer process in Singapore.
-In FY2020, our R&D team researched and developed more environmentally friendly methods for our coating and cleaning process, we improved our production process flow and productivity by 12% and reduced the manpower by 1.2 hours per kit, and most importantly we replace the dangerous and hazardous steps and processes that are not safe and conducive to the physical and mental health of employees and the environment.
+In FY2021, we continue to develop the advanced precision cleaning and coating in the 3nm process technology in Taiwan and 8nm process technology in Singapore.
+We also led the most advanced precision cleaning and coating for the next generation memory wafer process in both Taiwan and Singapore.

+In FY2021, our R&D team continue to research and develop more environmentally friendly methods for our chemical management, coating and cleaning process, we improved our production process flow and productivity, and most importantly we replace the dangerous and hazardous steps and processes that are not safe and conducive to the physical and mental health of employees and the environment.